isjinghao/T-Mamba/README.md

 Currently, T-Mamba supports both 2D and 3D vision tasks.
 We welcome you to try it out to improve your model's performance.

-## Dataset
+## Dataset 📦

-The proposed TED3 dataset is available at: [Hugging Face](https://huggingface.co/datasets/Bryceee/TED).
+The proposed TED dataset is available at: [Hugging Face](https://huggingface.co/datasets/Bryceee/TED).

 ## Contact